 OnePlus' camera tech has always been solid if not remarkable, offering strong everyday snaps but not quite reaching the gorgeous results of rivals from Samsung and Sony.

-However, we're expecting all of that to change with the OnePlus 5.
-The company has leaked ahead of the official launch that the latest OnePlus smartphone will boast camera tech crafted in collaboration with optics expert DxO Labs.
+However, that all changes the OnePlus 5.
+The company's latest smartphone boasts a tailor-made Sony sensor and camera tech that was crafted in collaboration with optics expert DxO Labs.

-With OnePlus' optimised image stabilisation tech on board, you can definitely expect smooth, good-looking video results.
+With OnePlus' optimised image stabilisation tech on board, you can definitely expect smooth, good-looking video results too.
 Up to 4K video resolution video recording will of course be available, as it has from the very start.

 OnePlus 5 UK price and release date